-WSL or Windows Subsystem for Linux is an essential component of Windows 10 and a boon for the developers who rely on any of the flavors of Linux to get their work done.
+WSL or Windows Subsystem for Linux is an essential component of Windows 11/10 and a boon for developers who rely on any of the flavors of Linux to get their work done.
 However, it has always been a problem to manage users once the administrator account has been set up at the startup.
-In this article, we will be checking out how to set default user, switch user, and remove a user on a Windows Subsystem for Linux distro on Windows 10.
+In this article, we will check out how to set the default user, switch user, and remove a user on a Windows Subsystem for Linux distro on Windows 11/10.

 Set default user, switch user, remove a user for WSL

 We will be covering the following procedures in this guide:

 - How to set the default user for WSL

 - How to remove a user for WSL.